-- grep command: searches files for certain matching pattern.
+- grep command: searches files for certain matching patterns.

 - sort command: arranges lines of text alphabetically or numerically.

 Q #63) Explain the types of pathnames that can be used in UNIX.

-There are basically two types of the path that are used in Unix.
+There are basically two types of path that are used in Unix.
 These can be defined as follows:

 Absolute pathname addresses system configuration files that do not change location.
 It defines a complete path specifying the location of a file/ directory from the very start of the actual file system i.e. from the root directory (/).
 Absolute pathname addresses system configuration files that do not change location.

 b) Relative Pathname: It defines the path from the current working directory where the user is i.e. the present working directory (pwd).
 Relative pathname signifies current directory, parent directory as well as also refers to file that are either impossible or inconvenient to access.
 It defines the path from the current working directory where the user is i.e. the present working directory (pwd).

 Q #64) Explain Superblock in UNIX?

-Each logical partitions in Unix are referred to as File system and each file system contains, a ‘boot block’, a ‘super block’, ‘inodes’, and ‘data blocks’.
-Super block is created at the time of creation of file system.
-It describes the following: Super block is created at the time of creation of file system.
+Ans) Each logical partitions in Unix are referred to as the File system and each file system contains, a ‘boot block’, a ‘superblock’, ‘inodes’, and ‘data blocks’.
+The superblock is created at the time of the creation of the file system.
+It describes the following: Superblock is created at the time of the creation of the file system.

 It describes the following: